-In our fast paced, instantaneous, multi-tasking techno-gadget world, being in nature helps us slow down, pay attention, and improves our memory, in turn triggering special neuron connections in our brain which aren’t getting used lately.
+In our fast paced, instantaneous, multi-tasking , techno-gadget world, being in nature helps us slow down, pay attention, and improves our memory.
+This triggers special neuron connections in our brain which aren’t being used as often anymore.
 To get the full benefits of nature, we have to experience nature first hand and be “present in it”.
-This means paying attention to what you are seeing, smelling, hearing, or feeling, i.e. put away your smart phone or ear plugs, for a little while.
-BTW: Rachel Carson’s “Sense of Wonder” is a good book about spending time in nature, especially with children.
+This means paying attention to what you are seeing, smelling, hearing, or feeling.
+Yes, put away your smart phone or ear plugs, for a little while.
+Rachel Carson’s “Sense of Wonder” is a great book about spending time in nature, especially with children.
 Although an urban or suburban walk is good, it really doesn’t have the same benefits as a walk through a natural area or being immersed in nature, according to studies.
 Often times when I’m feeling stressed and I can’t get outside, I recall some of my favorite memories of woodland or prairie places, and even this mental recollection has a calming effect.
 Try it!

-Outside Magazine said even a walk on a bad weather day still has benefits, even though we may not enjoy it as much.
-In winter, depending on the temperature, my husband often needs to coax me to hike or cross country ski through the local nature preserves, but afterwards, I always feel refreshed, energized, even euphoric and glad I spent time in nature, despite the cold.
+Outside Magazine says even a walk on a bad weather day has benefits.
+In winter, depending on the temperature, my husband often needs to coax me to hike or cross country ski through the local nature preserves, but afterwards, I always feel refreshed, energized, euphoric and glad I spent time in nature, despite the cold.

-Even the sweet smell of a prairie and other nature scents may have benefits according to ongoing studies.
+Even the sweet smell of a prairie and other nature scents has many benefits according to ongoing studies.
 I love the sweet smell of a prairie on a breezy day or a woodland just after a rainfall, don’t you?
 There’s even a name for this wonderful scent: petrichor.
-Just remembering these wonderful scents as I write makes me feel more relaxed.
+Just remembering these wonderful scents as I write this blog makes me feel more relaxed.